Elliot-D-Hill/ct2vl/README.md

     1. `Ct`: A list of C<sub>t</sub> values that will be converted to viral loads
     2. `--outfile`: An optional filepath to save the results to

-For `calibrate` mode, `traces` is a csv file where each row corresponds to a run and the first column contains the Ct values for each run and the remaining columns contain the values at each cycle (example below).
+For `calibrate` mode, `traces` is a csv file where each row corresponds to a PCR reaction curve and the columns contain the values at each cycle (example below).

 <div>
 <table border="1" class="dataframe">